ENDGAME:

 of the sensual world.

-to all this change without futile rebellion or vain complaint.
+in all this change, without futile rebellion or vain complaint.

 But please let the fatigue of age not blunt or freight down the incendiary sharpening